redhat-openshift-ecosystem/operator-certification-operator/docs/dev/README.md

 | OpenShift Client | `oc`              | v4.7.13         |

+### Prerequisite - Install OpenShift Pipelines Operator
+This operator has the OpenShift Pipelines Operator as a dependency, which OLM manages when installing via a catalog.
+However, for local development, this dependency must be installed before *Testing Locally* can occur.
+* Log into your cluster's OpenShift Console with cluster admin privileges
+* Use the left-hand menu to navigate to *Operators*
+* In the *Operators* submenu click on *OperatorHub*
+* Use the Filter/Search box to filter on *OpenShift Pipelines*
+* Click the *Red Hat OpenShift Pipelines* tile
+* In the flyout menu to the right click the *Install* button near the top
+* On the next screen "Install Operator" scroll to the bottom of the page and click *Install*

 ## Testing Locally
 1. Have a cluster up and running
 2. Run `make install` to install `CRD's`